SrFlipFlop/BARETO/readme.md

 * Add privileges to the new user (**GRANT ALL PRIVILEGES ON DATABASE bareto TO baretouser;**).
 * Exit form the postgres session (**\q**).
 * Exit from the postgres user(**exit**).

+### TODO
+* Basic create / modify /delete assets
+* Basic create / modify /delete vulnerabilities
+* Add HTML editor in assets and vulnerabilities
+* Upload images in the HTML editor field
+* Python bindings to interact with the API
+* Example scripts with the bidings (Nessus, CSV, docx, ...)